marcusgreen/moodle-mod_qpractice/readme.md

 #### Moodle Question Practice for Moodle maintained by Marcus Green

 Allows Quiz questions to be practiced.
-User can select from multiple (top level) categories, documented at
+User can select from multiple Course question bank categories, documented at

 https://docs.moodle.org/en/Question_practice_module